jconorgrogan/Rotational-Numbers/Explorations/fibspirals.md

+We investigate an encoding function:

+f:R→R^2

+, which aims to map each point

+x

+on an infinite real line to a point

+(x', y')

+in a 2D plane.
+This function utilizes the Fibonacci sequence to dictate both the lengths of segments on the real line and the angles for rotation in the 2D plane.
+Formally, the function is defined as:

+f(x) = (F_n * L cos(F_n × α), F_n * L sin(F_n × α))

+Here,

+L

+is the distance from the origin to the point

+x

+,

+F_n

+is the

+n

+-th Fibonacci number corresponding to the segment containing

+x

+, and

+α

+is an irrational multiple of

+π

+.

+**Injectivity (One-to-One)**

+**Different Segments:** For points

+x_1

+and

+x_2

+that lie in segments determined by different Fibonacci numbers

+F_n1

+and

+F_n2

+, the lengths and rotation angles will inherently differ, thereby ensuring

+f(x_1) ≠ f(x_2).

+**Same Segment:** For points

+x_1

+and

+x_2

+within the same segment, they will share the same

+F_n

+but possess different lengths

+L_1

+and

+L_2

+from the origin.
+This leads to different

+r

+-values in polar coordinates, confirming

+f(x_1) ≠ f(x_2).

+**Surjectivity (Onto)**

+The use of an irrational multiple of

+α

+creates a spiral that does not overlap perfectly.
+However, to rigorously claim surjectivity, we would need to prove that the set of points

+f(x)

+is dense in

+R^2

+.
+This involves showing that for every point

+P

+in

+R^2

+and for every

+ε > 0

+, there exists a point

+Q

+on the spiral such that

+d(P, Q) < ε.

+This density argument is a non-trivial mathematical task requiring further rigorous proof.

 ## Fibonacci Spiral and the Golden Ratio

 Let \( F_n \) denote the \( n \)-th Fibonacci number, defined as follows: